saleel/blog/content/blog/email-wallet/index.md

 #### Subject validation
 Extracting the parameters from email subject is difficult to do on-chain.

-Instead, **Relayer extract the subject parameters off-chain and is passed as [EmailOp](https://github.com/zkemail/email-wallet/blob/7eb2a7c977133b24b191aff0311dc14027daf03f/packages/contracts/src/interfaces/Types.sol#L11-L32), and Core contract construct the subject from the EmailOp, and validate it against the signed subject** (which is also passed in the EmailOp).
+Instead, **Relayer extract the subject parameters off-chain and are passed as [EmailOp](https://github.com/zkemail/email-wallet/blob/7eb2a7c977133b24b191aff0311dc14027daf03f/packages/contracts/src/interfaces/Types.sol#L11-L32), and Core contract construct the subject from the EmailOp, and validate it against the signed subject** (which is also passed in the EmailOp).

 Note that, verifying the proof of email (which happens in `handleEmailOp`) ensure the subject was actually sent by the user.